This page describes all the tables and views contained in the DB file.

 check_absent_price

 Normally this view has no records.
-If a record appears, it means that the prices table is missing prices for certain assets that need to be used on certain dates, violating the constraint.
+If a record appears, it means that the prices table is missing unit prices for certain assets that need to be used on certain dates, violating the constraint.